Modern Sports Played in Ancient China

-The history of Chinese sports can be traced back over thousands of years, revealing many achievements, innovations, and surprises.
-We think about some of the sports as modern, however, they were played in ancient China.
-For example, the Chinese could have inflated the world’s first football.
-They could have also played a form of golf before introducing it to the west.
-Furthermore, their early polo games brought triumph to the participants, and gymnasts performing on streets provided a major form of entertainment.
+The history of Chinese sports can be traced back thousands of years, revealing many achievements, innovations, and surprises.
+While some sports may seem contemporary, they have roots in ancient China.
+Take football, for instance—the Chinese could very well have pioneered the world’s inaugural inflated ball game.
+Similarly, golf might have been practiced in a rudimentary form long before its introduction to the West.
+Additionally, their early polo matches marked victories for participants, and street gymnasts proved a prime source of entertainment.

 Modern Sports in Ancient China: Football